-For each time series model, we compare our TaTS framework against two baselines: (i) Numerical-only uni-modal modeling, which ignores the paired texts and utilizes only the numerical time series with the given time series model. (ii) \multi \, \cite{DBLP:journals/corr/abs-2406-08627}, a recently proposed library for multimodal time series forecasting that performs a linear interpolation between the output of the time series model and the text embeddings, treating the texts as a bag-of-words.
+We compare our TaTS framework with a wide array of baselines, including (a) numerical-only uni-modal modeling, which ignores the paired texts and utilizes only the numerical time series with the given time series model; (b) \multi \, \citep{DBLP:journals/corr/abs-2406-08627}, a recently library proposed together with Time-MMD datasets for multimodal time series forecasting; (c) covariate-based methods: N-BEATS \citep{DBLP:conf/iclr/OreshkinCCB20}, N-HiTS \citep{DBLP:journals/corr/abs-2201-12886}; (d) convolution-based method TCN \citep{DBLP:journals/corr/abs-1803-01271}; (e) a recent multimodal time series foundation model ChatTime \citep{DBLP:conf/aaai/Wang0W0ZWZL25}.

 \textbf{Metrics.} We evaluate the performance of multimodal time series modeling using MSE, MAE, RMSE, MAPE, and MSPE.
 Due to space constraints, we report only the MSE and MAE results in the main paper, while the results for the other metrics are provided in Appendix \ref{ap: full results}.